Population dynamics of multiple ecDNA types: Results

 where $B$ is the diagonal similar matrix to $A$, $P$ is given by $A=PBP^{-1}$ and $C$ is the vector of initial values $C=(\mathbf{M_y}^{(1)}(0), \mathbf{M_r}^{(1)}(0), \mathbf{M_m}^{(1)}(0))$, hence:

 and by matrix multiplication we get the solutions in Table \ref{tabsimmetry} in case of neutral selection for the whole population.

-In Figure \ref{figuraswitch}, starting from a single cell with one yellow ecDNA copy and a two-way switching from yellow to red copies and back, we observe a consistent alignment between our analytical approximations and stochastic simulations under neutral selection.
-Comparing the weighted first moment dynamics with the mean copy number in Figure \ref{meancopynumberoneway}, we observe a more pronounced increase in mix cell trends for both absolute and relative counts when $p$ is relatively higher.
-Conversely, the absolute mean copy number appears to reach a sort of steady state after several generations for pure subpopulations, suggesting that mix cells rapidly become the ones with the highest number of copies in the two-way switching scenario.\\ Furthermore, by examining the weighted mean copy number in Figure \ref{figuraswitch}, we can draw additional conclusions about the proportion of subpopulations over time.
+In Figure \ref{F:figuraswitch}, starting from a single cell with one yellow ecDNA copy and a two-way switching from yellow to red copies and vice-versa, we observe a consistent alignment between our analytical approximations and stochastic simulations under neutral selection.
+Comparing the mean copy number in Figure \ref{F:meancopynumbertwoway} with the one-switching case in Figure \ref{F:meancopynumberoneway}, we observe a more pronounced increase in mix cell trends for both absolute and relative counts when $p$ is relatively high.
+Furthermore, the absolute mean copy number for pure cells appears to reach a sort of steady state after several generations, suggesting that mix cells rapidly become the ones with the highest number of copies in the two-way switching scenario.

+Additionally, by examining the weighted mean copy number in Figure \ref{F:figuraswitch}, we can draw additional conclusions about the proportion of subpopulations over time.
 Pure yellow cells decrease in number over time, while mix cells significantly increase.
-Summarising the results from both absolute and weighted first moments, it appears that mix cells are increasingly dominating the ecDNA-positive cells, carrying also the configurations with the highest copy numbers.\\ Comparing these observations with the ones under one-way switching, it seems that two-way switching leads to a sharper increase in weighted mean copy number of mix.
-This suggests the two-way switching promotes the expansion and mantenance of multiple ecDNA types presenting in the same cells.\\
+Summarising the results from both absolute and weighted first moments, it appears that mix cells are increasingly dominating the ecDNA-positive cells, carrying also the configurations with the highest copy numbers.
+Comparing these observations with the ones under one-way switching (Figure \ref{F:figuramom1}), it seems that two-way switching leads to a sharper increase of weighted mean copy number of mix.
+This suggests the two way switching promote the expansion and maintainance of multiple ecDNA types presenting in the same cells.